If you want a backlink from Forbes, the wrong move is to search for someone selling a "Forbes guest post."

 Example:

-I saw you are looking for input on [topic].
-One angle worth including is that [specific, non-obvious point].
+I saw you are looking for input on how startups are adapting content strategy for AI search.
+One angle worth including is that founders are treating third-party mentions as distribution infrastructure, not just PR.

-I am [Name], [Title] at [Company].
-We work with [specific audience/problem], so we see this pattern often.
+I am Nico Moreno, founder at Mentiohunt.
+We work on backlink opportunity discovery for founders, so we see this pattern often.

 The quote should stand on its own.
 If the writer has to rewrite everything, you made their job harder.